IS CGC WORTH IT?

 What I’m saying here is that if you’re tempted to one day sell your comics, having key issues graded can make a lot of sense from a profitability standpoint.

 There is one big thing to remember here though, especially with newly released modern comics.
 The drop off in prices from a 9.8 to a 9.6 to a 9.4 and so on is sometimes staggering.
 Make a mistake by sending in a book that isn’t in top condition, and that drop in grade can be drastic enough where you could end up losing money.
-So if you’re interested in having your comics graded because you want to sell them at a profit, you need to be confident that any new book that you want to have graded will come back a 9.8.
+So if you’re interested in having your comics graded because you want to sell them at a profit, you may want to brush up on both your grading and math skills to ensure that your submissions will ultimately provide a positive ROI.

 Here’s a real life example of this in action.
-Back when Weapon H in 2018, his first appearance in Totally Awesome Hulk #22 was one of the hottest modern comics on the market.
+Back when Weapon H hit the scene in 2018, his first appearance in Totally Awesome Hulk #22 was one of the hottest modern comics on the market.
 So when I saw that Weapon X #11 would feature a Mike Deodato 1:25 Design Variant cover with Weapon H on it, I quickly bought three of copies of this issue on eBay for about $30 each with the idea of having them all graded to sell for a larger profit.

 When the books arrived, I inspected them carefully and to they all looked to be in 9.8 NM/M condition.
 Feeling confident that was the case I sent all three to CGC for grading.
 When the books came back to me however, only two were graded 9.8 NM/M — the third one was graded a 9.6 NM+ (gasp!).

 The two 9.8’s sold relatively quickly with an average selling price of $105.
 Doing the math, each issue cost me $30, plus $25 for the grading for a total of $55 that I had invested in each book.
 Subtract $55 from the sales price and that left me with a gross profit of $50 for each slab.
 Not too shabby!